 In addition to the materials and credentials outlined in the general admission requirements and Ed.D. admission requirements, individuals applying for admission to the SDL program must meet and provide verification of the following prerequisites:

-- Have three or more years of teaching, pupil personnel services, and/or school leadership experience
+- Three or more years of teaching, pupil personnel services, and/or school leadership experience.

-- Completion of the Harassment, Bullying, and Discrimination Prevention and Intervention workshop.
-The workshop can be completed during the program and must be completed prior to graduation.
+- Completion of the Dignity for All Students (DASA) training.
+The training can be completed during the program and must be completed prior to graduation.

 In accordance with New York State Education Department requirements, candidates in the SDL program will be required to take and pass the New York State SDL Licensure Exam and successfully complete a minimum of 60 credits of graduate study, which includes 30 transfer credits from an approved master’s degree program and 30 hours of additional coursework provided by this program.